-2.3 Circulation – Physiology of heart, cardiac cycle, heart sounds, heart beat, electrocardiograms.
-Work and efficiency of heart-effect of ions on heart function-metabolism of cardiac muscle, nervous and chemical regulation of heart, effect of temperature and stress on heart, blood pressure and hypertension, osmotic regulation, arterial pulse, vasomotor regulation of circulation, shock.
+2.3 Circulation – Physiology of heart, cardiac cycle, heart sounds, heartbeat, electrocardiograms.
+Work and efficiency of heart-effect of ions on heart function-metabolism of cardiac muscle, nervous and chemical regulation of heart, the effect of temperature and stress on heart, blood pressure and hypertension, osmotic regulation, arterial pulse, vasomotor regulation of circulation, shock.
 Coronary and pulmonary circulation, Blood-Brain barrier- Cerebrospinal fluid- circulation in birds.

 2.7 Growth and Animal Production- Prenatal and postnatal growth, maturation, growth curves, measures of growth, factors affecting growth, conformation, body composition, meat quality.

-2.9 Environmental Physiology- Physiological relations and their regulation; mechanisms of adaptation, environmental factors and regulatory mechanisms involved in animal behaviour, climatology – various parameters and their importance.
+2.9 Environmental Physiology- Physiological relations and their regulation; mechanisms of adaptation, environmental factors, and regulatory mechanisms involved in animal behavior, climatology – various parameters and their importance.
 Animal ecology.
-Physiology of behaviour.
+Physiology of behavior.
 Effect of stress on health and production.